Article/Mention

 Bankruptcy specialists have warned they foresee a rash of filings this year and into 2021 if oil prices remain low.

-So far this year, 19 E&P companies have filed for bankruptcy, including Chesapeake, according to law firm Haynes and Boone’s Oil Bankruptcy Monitor.
+So far this year, 19 E&P companies have filed for bankruptcy, including Chesapeake, according to law firm Haynes Boone’s Oil Bankruptcy Monitor.
 That compares to 42 E&P companies last year, and a peak of 70 in 2016.

-The 2020 total could match or exceed that peak this year, Haynes and Boone Partner Jeff Nichols said, adding the Bankruptcy Monitor will be updated within the next week with “several” more names that have filed in June.
+The 2020 total could match or exceed that peak this year, Haynes Boone Partner Jeff Nichols said, adding the Bankruptcy Monitor will be updated within the next week with “several” more names that have filed in June.

 “We should also expect consolidation because of the low price environment,” he said.